daniel-keogh/graph-theory/OVERVIEW.md

 ##### Computing NFAs

-As you can see from the below image, when reading a string over an NFA there may be multiple paths through which you could proceed for a given input character.
+As you can see from the below image, when reading a string over an NFA there may be multiple paths through which you could proceed for a given input symbol.
 For instance, if the input string was again "1011" there are two possible paths you could follow when reading the first character (q0 &#8594; q0 *or* q0 &#8594; q1).

 ![Non Deterministic Finite Automaton][nfa]